Escaping a Polygon: Multiple Escapers and Pursuers

 In this section, we prove PSPACE-hardness and hardness of approximation results, as specified in Table~\ref{ComplexityTable}, for problems of escaping from pursuers with various combinations of parameters.
 All results are for 1-dimensional domains (graph model).
 In Table~\ref{ComplexityTable}, the ``Domain'' column describes whether there is an additional constraint to the domains: \begin{itemize} \item Planar: each domain is a tree, they pairwise intersect only at leaves, and the union of all domains is the embedding of a planar graph; \item Connected: there is a single escaper domain and a single pursuer domain. \end{itemize}

 \begin{theorem} Consider a multi-escaper/pursuer game with $g=1$.
-It is PSPACE-hard to decide whether pursuers has a winning strategy even if each domain is a tree, they pairwise intersect only at leaves, and the union of all domains is the embedding of a planar graph. \end{theorem}
+It is PSPACE-hard to decide whether pursuers has a winning strategy even if each domain is a tree, they pairwise intersect only at leaves, all leaves are exits, and the union of all domains is the embedding of a planar graph. \end{theorem}

-\begin{proof} We build a game from an instance of Nondeterministic Constraint Logic~\cite{PSPACE-book} (NCL).
-An instance of NCL is given by a planar cubic weighted graph (called \defn{constraint graph}) whose edges have either weight 1 or 2.
-We interchangeably refer to the weighting as a coloring into red (1) and blue (2).
+\begin{proof} Our reduction is from \defn{Nondeterministic Constraint Logic (NCL)} \cite{PSPACE-book}.
+An instance of NCL is given by a planar cubic weighted graph $G_\NCL$ (called a \defn{constraint graph}) where each edge has either weight 1 (called \defn{red}) or weight 2 (called \defn{blue}).
 Each vertex is either incident to a single blue and two red edges (called an \defn{AND} vertex), or incident to three blue edges (called an \defn{OR} vertex).
-An orientation of such graph is \defn{valid} if the total weight of incoming edges at a vertex is at least 2.
-A \defn{move} is the operation that, given a valid orientation, flips the orientation of an edge producing another valid orientation.
-We can also generalize the problem by allowing partial orientations (undirected edges) and allowing a move to transform an oriented edge into an unoriented one and vice versa (while still requiring the partial orientation to be valid).
-Instances of NCL can simulate space-bounded Turing machines.
-Particularly, given a constraint graph and edge~$e$, it is PSPACE-complete to decide whether there is valid orientation such that there is a sequence of moves that flips $e$.
-This result is implied by the reduction from QSAT in~\cite{PSPACE-book}.
+A \defn{configuration} of the constraint graph is an orientation (specifying a direction for each edge) satisfying that every vertex has incoming edges of total weight at least~$2$ (the \defn{inflow constraint}).
+Given a configuration, a \defn{move} flips the orientation of one edge in such a way that results in another configuration (i.e., satisfying the inflow constraint).
+The reachable configurations remain the same in \defn{asynchronous NCL} where we allow partial orientations (some undirected edges), where an undirected edge does not count as incoming at either endpoint, and allow a move to transform an oriented edge into an unoriented one or vice versa (while still satisfying the inflow constraint) \cite{Viglietta-2013}.
+Given a planar constraint graph, a configuration of that graph, and an edge~$e_{\text{out}}$, it is PSPACE-complete to decide whether there is a sequence of moves that flips $e_{\text{out}}$ at the end \cite{PSPACE-book}.
+The number of moves is less than $2^{|E(G_\NCL)|}$ because this upper bounds the number of states ($3$ possible orientations for each edge).